adrianco/rs-tesla-telemetry/PACKAGING.md

 4. RStudio setup
 Make sure your github directory is not stored on DropBox, as Photon cannot cope with directory paths that contaion '(' or ')' as created by DropBox.

 Open photon as a new project.
 Then select rs-tesla-telemetry and hit the Build button.
-It will download electron-quick-start but has a directory location bug.
+It will download electron-quick-start etc.

 ```
 > photon:::photon_rstudioaddin()